 The Grotta della Spipola is a rather huge wild cave in gypsum.
-It is open to the public for spelunking tours.
+It is open to the public for cave trekking tours.
 Because of its closeness to Bologna it is rather well visited.
-However, the trip is rather strenuous, as the walk to the cave takes 1.5 hours which adds three hours of walking to the cave visit.

 The gypsum of this area was formed about six million years ago in the Messinian period.
 At this time the Straits of Gibraltar closed up and the Mediterranean sea became a salt desert.
 The Bolognese Gessi, the gypsum of Bologna, was deposited in the sounding-depths contouring the just emerged Apennines.
 The rock is rather young and the karstification too, it started two million years ago in the Pliocene.
 The gypsum was locally called selenite (moon stone), due to its pale white colour.
 This stone was used for buildings in the area and in the close city of Bologna, which then was called moon city for its shine during the day when the sun was grazing.
-The term selenite is still used but it describes a certain sort of gypsum crystals, not the common rock.
+The term selenite is still used, but it describes a certain sort of gypsum crystals, not the common rock.
 Numerous quarries, where the gypsum was quarried can be seen in the area.
 After being closed for centuries, the quarry walls look like natural cliffs.

-The Grotta della Spipola is one of more than one hundred caves in this gypsum formation, which is said to be one of the largest and most spectacular gypsum karst areas in Europe.
+The Grotta della Spipola is one of more than 150 caves in this gypsum formation, which is said to be one of the largest and most spectacular gypsum karst areas in Europe.
 Guided tours are offered by the Regional Park and take either half a day or a full day.
-The include the Grotta della Spipola, the Grotta del Farneto, the Grotta Novella and many other karst features like dolines and ponors.
+They include the Grotta della Spipola, the Grotta del Farneto, the Grotta Novella and many other karst features like dolines and ponors.
 The largest sinkhole of the gypsum complex with a diameter of more than 700 m is the Dolina della Spipola.
 In the Grotta Novella a subterranean laboratory has been placed.
 The cave ecosystem and the development of gypsum formations is studied here.
 Nearby is the Inghiottitoio "Buco delle Candele", a sink or swallow hole, where the surface water vanishes underground.